 If you have ever felt headachy, nauseous, or a little dizzy while fasting, you are not alone.
 These symptoms are common, especially when you cut carbs or salt too quickly.

 A simple fix?
 Add a pinch of salt to water or sip on light broth.
 It may sound odd, but for many, it works within minutes.
-Also, easing into longer fasting windows rather than diving straight into a 20:4 protocol gives your body time to adjust.
+Also, easing into longer fasting windows rather than diving straight into a 20/4 warrior diet gives your body time to adjust.

 Sleep trouble is another issue that catches some off guard.
 While fasting can improve rest for some, others report tossing and turning, especially when eating too late.